hazelybell/estimate-charm/README.md

 # Licensing

 Assume that UnnaturalCode is licensed under the AGPL3+ unless otherwise specified.
-The antlr/ directory is licensed under GPL2+, see that directory for more information.

-Copyright 2010,2011,2012
-Abram Hindle, Prem Devanbu, Earl T. Barr, Daryl Posnett
+&copy; 2010-2012 Abram Hindle, Prem Devanbu, Earl T. Barr, Daryl Posnett

-Copyright 2012, 2013
-Joshua Charles Campbell, Abram Hindle, Alex Wilson
+&copy; 2012-2014 Joshua Charles Campbell, Abram Hindle, Alex Wilson

 UnnaturalCode is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free